BahaaNimer/todo-project/README.md

 about 1 hours.

-about 3 hours because the styling take so much time .
+about 3 hours because the styling take so much time.